LLNL/hiop/src/LinAlg/readme.md

  */
  virtual void transAddToSymDenseMatrixUpperTriangle(int row_dest_start, int col_dest_start, double alpha, hiopMatrixDense& W) const;
 ```
 If `this` contributes to `W`'s elements both in the upper and lower triangle, it would be unclear whether a symmetric update of `W` should be enforced or not (that is, when `this` contributes to `(i,j), i>j` one should or should not update `(j,i)` in `W`).
-To keep things simple and avoid confusion, the two methods require (precondition) that *`this` matrix fits inside the upper triangle of `W`*.
+To keep things simple and to avoid confusion, the two methods require (precondition) that *`this` matrix fits inside the upper triangle of `W`*.
 This precondition is always satisfied the off-diagonal blocks (Jacobians or their transposes) of the (KKT) symmetric linear system are updated.

-For the diagonal blocks of symmetric linear system, the update is done from a (source) symmetric matrix and, hence, efficiency can be achieved by only accessing the upper triangular of the source (and, as before, updating the upper triangular of the destination).
-The following method in `hiopMatrix` interface should be used
+For the diagonal blocks of symmetric linear system, the update is done from a (source) symmetric matrix and, hence, increased efficiency can be achieved by accessing only the upper triangle of the source (and, as before, updating only the upper triangle of the destination).
+The following method in `hiopMatrix` interface should be used/implemented
 ```cpp
 /* diagonal block of W += alpha*this with 'diag_start' indicating the diagonal entry of W where
  * 'this' should start to contribute.